-and explained please sign y d to you, and you under our name or make your rstand the information, and you voluntarily agree to join the study, mark below.
-Also, please indicate by providing your initials in the ollection, genetic testing, or long-term storage that you agree to.
-I agree to take part in n this study.
-I agree to have samp infection. samples of my blood stored and used for future testing related to HIV to have samples of my blood stored and used for future testing related to I do not agree to have HIV infection.
+additional s sample collection, genetic e testing, or long-term storage that you agree to.]
+I agree to take part i n this study.
+I agree to have samples of my blood stored and used for future testing related to HIV infection.
+I do not agree to hav HIV infection.
+I do not agree to have samples of my blood stored and used for future testing related to HIV infection.
 I agree to allow my blood to be tested to see how my genes make the drug work in my body.
-I do not agree to allow my blood to be tested to see how my genes make the drug work i my body.
-Participant Name (print) Participant Signature and Date Study Staff Conducting Study Staff Signature and Date Consent Disc cussion (print)

-Witness Signature and Date
+I do not agree to allomy body. ow my blood to be tested to see how my genes make the ne drug work ir I agree to allow my genetic information to be shared for future research purposes and for this information to be stored in a central genetic database. ow my genetic information to be shared for future reseon to be stored in a central genetic database. arch purposes Participant Name (print) Study Staff Conducting Participant Signature and Date Study Staff Signature and Date Consent Di iscussion (print) Witness Name (print) Witness Signature and Date (As approp oriate)